 Within your final divorce decree, you may have been awarded a form of alimony.
 With the purpose of these awards being based upon your financial dependence, it is important to prepare for your financial stability when these payments come to an end.
-Therefore, discuss with your Pensacola Alimony Attorney the specific details of your alimony award, and the steps you may take to financially prepare for the time when you will no longer receive this financial aid.
+Therefore, discuss with your alimony attorney the specific details of your alimony award, and the steps you may take to financially prepare for the time when you will no longer receive this financial aid.

 Bridge the gap alimony, which assists the dependent spouse during the transition period between marriage and development of a single lifestyle, is unique in the manner of modification and termination.
 This type of award may not be modified in amount or duration.
 However, the term of this award may not exceed 2 years.
 Therefore, there will be a specific amount paid and date noted in your agreement as to when the payments will cease.
 This amount and date of termination may not be modified by either party, even if a substantial change in circumstances exists.
 However, as all alimony awards provide, termination of this award may occur due to the death of either party or remarriage of the recipient.